Muterra/doc-golix/spec.md

 See above for description.

-### 5. Frame count
+### 5. History length

-The length of the MUID history included in the binding.
+The length, in bytes, of the MUID history included in the binding.
 If zero, this is the first frame.

 ### 6. Historical frames